Help us grow — star us on GitHubGitHub stars

 State Management Pattern

-A common pattern is using separate state attributes to track item status.
+A common pattern is using separate state records to track item status.

-You might wonder: why create attributes for states instead of using terms directly (e.g., [taskId, 'stateIs', 'Completed'])?
+You might wonder: why create records for states instead of using terms directly (e.g., [taskId, 'stateIs', 'Completed'])?
 The answer is permission control.

-When states are attributes, you can use $canReferTo to control which users or teams can set which states:
+When states are records, you can use $canReferTo to control which users or teams can set which states:

 // Only managers can archive items